 5. Don Papa

-Don Papa is a premium aged, single-island rum from the Philippines, offering intricately detailed bottles with plenty of flavours to match.
+Don Papa is a premium-aged, single-island rum from the Philippines, offering intricately detailed bottles with plenty of flavors to match.
 It’s a distillery that doesn’t shy away from revealing its character, with bold branding and high-quality ingredients.

-Don Papa’s 10 Year is a limited edition release, offering a similar flavour profile to the original seven year but with a slightly higher ABV and a deeper, darker and richer taste.
-The 10 year is aged for a further three years in re-charred barrels and has notes of dried fruits, cacao and a hint of oak.
-Sip it neat or on the rocks for maximum flavour potential.
+Don Papa’s 10 Year is a limited edition release, offering a similar flavor profile to the original seven-year but with a slightly higher ABV and a deeper, darker and richer taste.
+The 10-year is aged for a further three years in re-charred barrels and has notes of dried fruits, cacao, and a hint of oak.
+Sip it neat or on the rocks for maximum flavor potential.

 Best sipping rum: Don Papa Rum 10 Years

 As a brand, Banks is all about exploration.
 From its name, which comes from the 18th-century explorer and botanist Sir Joseph Banks, to its offering, which combines more than 20 rums of different ages from Trinidad, Jamaica, Guyana, Barbados, and Indonesia.

 It firmly believes that this method of combining rums from different regions is a great way to offer a sophisticated and characterful rum and its bottles agree.

 Banks’ 5 Island Blend Rum does just that: taking a blend of five rums aged between three and 12 years from Trinidad, Jamaica, Barbados, and Guyana before adding Batavia Arrack from Java.
 The result is an intensely flavourful drink: filled with creamy, spicy, vanilla, and cinnamon notes.
 It’s an intriguing, detailed rum with plenty of depth.